iogbole/mencatheme/_pages/about.md

 ---
 layout: page
-title: Welcome!
-My name is Meredith Cook.
+title: About
 permalink: /about/
 image: '/images/santaelenavintage.jpeg'
 ---
+Welcome!
+My name is Meredith Cook.

 I am married to [Keelan](https://keelancook.com/) and a [stay-at-home-working mom](https://meredithcook.net/2022/05/30/the-stay-at-home-full-time-working-mom/) of two tiny redheads.
 I serve as the Grant Coordinator for Southeastern Baptist Theological Seminary, where I earned a Master of Divinity in Missiology.
 I am the author of [*Go Tell Everyone: 9 Missionaries Who Shared the Good News*](https://amzn.to/45wlDh1), a children's board book about [the Great Commission and missionaries](https://meredithcook.net/2022/10/18/writing-a-children-book/).
 Published by [B&H Kids](https://www.bhpublishinggroup.com/product/go-tell-everyone/), *Go Tell Everyone* scheduled to release in March 2024.